CantorAI/composition-computing/apis/cantor/network_apis.md

----

-# Cantor Network - XLang APIs Documentation
+# Cantor Network - XLang APIs

 The `Cantor Network` class provides a simplified interface to manage networking operations such as starting/stopping servers, connecting to servers, and handling networking events.